 Before we go further, I need you to understand that half of what I’m talking about here applies to any Ashwagandha or Tongkat Ali out there on the market, and probably about half of it applies just to the products we sell here at Lost Empire Herbs.

 (We recently released this information in video form so you can watch it in the video or read below.
 Also, note that you can find these products for sale near the bottom of this page.)

 Both of these are good at supporting the hormones, but the word hormone is a generalization.
 There are hundreds of different hormones in the human body

 Tongkat Ali Sex Hormone Benefits

 Tongkat Ali is really strong in the sex hormone department.
 So for guys, that’s testosterone.
-For women, you’re looking at progesterone, estrogen, testosterone, and really both men and women have all of this hormones and there’s a whole bunch of other ones at play as well; DHT, Androstenedione, a lot of different herbs there as well as different forms of estrogen.
+For women, you’re looking at progesterone, estrogen, testosterone, and really both men and women have all of these hormones and there’s a whole bunch of other ones at play as well; a lot of different herbs there as well as different forms of estrogen.

 Tongkat Ali is really helping in the sex hormone department like this.
 And of course along with that, helping you to have healthy sexual function.